 - Active infection requiring treatment.

-- Known history of human immunodeficiency virus (HIV) type 1 or 2 antibodies.
+- Known history of human immunodeficiency virus type 1 or 2 antibodies.

 - Known active infection with hepatitis B and/or hepatitis C virus.

-- Clinically significant (i.e., active) cardiovascular disease: cerebral vascular accident/stroke or myocardial infarction within 6 months of enrollment, unstable angina, congestive heart failure (New York Heart Association class ≥ II), or serious uncontrolled cardiac arrhythmia requiring medication.
+- Clinically significant (that is, active) cardiovascular disease: cerebral vascular accident/stroke or myocardial infarction within 6 months of enrollment, unstable angina, congestive heart failure (New York Heart Association class ≥ II), or serious uncontrolled cardiac arrhythmia requiring medication.

-- History or current evidence of any condition, therapy, any active infections, or laboratory abnormality that might confound the results of the trial, interfere with the patient's participation for the full duration of the trial, or is not in the best interest of the patient to participate, in the opinion of the treating Investigator.
+- History or current evidence of any condition, therapy, any active infections, or laboratory abnormality that might confound the results of the trial, interfere with the participant's participation for the full duration of the trial, or is not in the best interest of the participant to participate, in the opinion of the treating Investigator.

-- Known psychiatric or substance abuse disorder that would interfere with cooperation with the requirements of the trial.
+- Known psychiatric or substance abuse disorder that would interfere with cooperation with the requirements of the study.

 - Legally incapacitated or has limited legal capacity.